-Building a Power Pair: How Chip Gaines and Joanna Gaines Became #Goals
+Building a Power Couple: How Chip Gaines and Joanna Gaines Became #Goals - E!
+Online

 If Joanna Gaines were to pen her love story, she likely wouldn't use terms like fairytale romance.
 Love at first sight would be out as well.

-Rather when pragmatic, methodical Joanna Stevens sat across from goofy, eternally optimistic Chip Gaines back on that first date in late 2001, she was already mentally writing him off as a forever prospect.
-"For one thing, I was typically attracted to guys who were more on the quiet side," she explained in Magnolia Journal's summer issue.
+Rather, when pragmatic, methodical Joanna Stevens sat across from goofy, eternally optimistic Chip Gaines back on that first date in late 2001, she was already mentally writing him off as a forever prospect.
+"For one thing, I was typically attracted to guys who were more on the quiet side," she explained in Magnolia Journal.
 "Based on our first date, it was clear that Chip was anything but quiet.
 He was all over the place, talking about the businesses he'd started, and these ideas he had, and how he was buying up little houses and flipping them, and I was wondering if he was just a bit crazy."

 When she wasn't contemplating exactly where this dreamer got the wherewithal to fancy himself as the real estate czar of Waco, she was assessing if they had any measure of compatibility.
-Just 24 and having "only really dated one-and-a-half guys," as she put it in husband-and-wife duo Marlo Thomas and Phil Donahue's new book, What Makes a Marriage Last, "I'd always thought I would be attracted to someone like my father, who is quiet and stoic and a bit mysterious."
+Just 24 and having "only really dated one-and-a-half guys," as she put it in husband-and-wife duo Marlo Thomas and Phil Donahue's book, What Makes a Marriage Last, "I'd always thought I would be attracted to someone like my father, who is quiet and stoic and a bit mysterious."

 The man sitting across from her, while certainly charming, was as gregarious as she was reserved, as bold as she was cautious, certainly not the partner for the stable, comfortable, safe existence she'd imagined for herself.

-"In my mind," the 42-year-old shared in their new quarterly mag.
+"In my mind," Joanna, who turns 43 April 19, shared in their quarterly mag.
 "I somewhat instinctively checked his penchant for risk and chatty nature as two reasons we probably wouldn't go on a second date."

-And yet here they are, not quite two decades later, celebrating the 17th anniversary of the day they vowed forever in front of friends and family at that picturesque antebellum estate, proving that love stories come in all shapes, sizes and inauspicious beginnings.
+And yet here they are, not quite two decades later, heading toward the 18th anniversary this May of the day they vowed forever in front of friends and family at that picturesque antebellum estate, proving that love stories come in all shapes, sizes and inauspicious beginnings.

-Naturally Joanna has transformed that initial off-base instinct into the ultimate life lesson, one that's driven her as she and her 45-year-old groom built their impressive lifestyle empire piece by shiplap piece.
+Naturally Joanna has transformed that initial off-base instinct into the ultimate life lesson, one that's driven her as she and her 46-year-old groom built their impressive lifestyle empire piece by shiplap piece.

-Parents to kiddos Drake, 15, Ella Rose, 14, Duke, 12, Emmie Kay, 10, and 23-month-old Crew and the type of pair that inspires fans to scrawl #goalssssssssss all over their Instagram feed, "Chip and I had already proved in our own relationship what can happen when I let something grow on me instead of making a snap judgment or an unwavering conclusion at first glance," she wrote in her Magnolia Journal letter.
+Parents to kiddos Drake, 16, Ella Rose, 14, Duke, 12, Emmie Kay, 11, and Crew, 2, and the type of pair that inspires fans to scrawl #goalssssssssss all over their Instagram feed, "Chip and I had already proved in our own relationship what can happen when I let something grow on me instead of making a snap judgment or an unwavering conclusion at first glance," she wrote in her Magnolia Journal letter.
 "Chip calls it my 'slow yes' and I've learned to trust it above all else in matters of both work and home."

 For Joanna, there was something about Chip's easy confidence, a self-assuredness that convinced him everything he saw for himself was well within grasp.